fdiaz/move-fast-talk/presentation.md

 ^ Every week we allocate 1 hour for our iOS study group.
 ^ In there we discuss different topics
-^ We agree on standards
+^ We agree on STANDARDS
 ^ We share what we worked on last week
 ^ We discuss everything